-What do you want to put across via your artwork?
+What do you need to put across via your artwork?

-What’s the concept in the back of your paintings for St+Artwork Mumbai competition?
+What’s the thought in the back of your paintings for St+Artwork Mumbai competition?

-Are you able to select one in all your favorite works of art that you’ve got created?
+Are you able to select considered one of your favorite works of art that you’ve created?

-Be careful for our subsequent piece within the collection that includes Italian artist Millo
+Be careful for our subsequent piece within the sequence that includes Indian artist Anpu Varkey

-For extra works of art from St+artwork Competition:
+For extra works of art from St+artwork Pageant:

-Most effective time can inform how lengthy you’ll be able to see this artwork
+Most effective time can inform how lengthy you’ll see this artwork

-Mumbai’s Sassoon Dock Has Been Remodeled Into A Beautiful Artwork Canvas
+Mumbai’s Sassoon Dock Has Been Reworked Into A Beautiful Artwork Canvas

 Faizan Khatri Is Making Heads Flip With His Set up At Sassoon Dock

-This Artist Duo Has Began A Insurrection Of Colors With An Imaginary Sea Creature
+This Artist Duo Has Began A Revolt Of Colors With An Imaginary Sea Creature

 This Artist Is Turning Ocean Waste Into A Paintings Of Artwork